Get the news

 New Challenges may be added while the competition is underway.
 Any additional Challenges will be announced on www.copernicus-masters.com, which will always reflect the most current status.

 A different questionnaire must be completed for each Challenge.
 Participants must submit their idea and complete the mandatory sections of the database no later than 11:59am hrs.
-CEST on 2 July 2018.
+CEST on 7 July.
 Only those ideas that contain all the mandatory information will be considered for evaluation.
 Ideas will automatically enter the evaluation phase once they reach a submission status of 100% in the database.
 However, participants can still edit their entry at any time until the closing of the database.
-The idea-specific data will then be submitted to a dedicated panel of experts appointed to the chosen Challenge.
+They will then be submitted to a dedicated panel of experts appointed to the chosen Challenge.
 Each of the experts tasked with evaluating the ideas submitted will be required to commit to a non-disclosure agreement with the Organiser before the ideas are put forward for evaluation.

 The evaluation of the ideas is an anonymous process.
 Each idea will receive its own identification number.
 During the evaluation process, the experts will only be able to see this ID.
 In each Challenge, however, a small number of finalists may be invited to deliver a personal pitch or participate in a phone interview.
 This will, of course, require disclosure of the participant’s name, but he or she will already have been nominated as a finalist at this stage.